johndarrel/hide-my-wp/readme.txt

 == Description ==

 **Hide My WP Ghost** is a **WordPress Security plugin**.
-It's one of the best security through obscurity WordPress plugins.
+It gives you the best security solutions with its powerful and easy-to-use features.
+Without physically changing any directory or file, Hide My WP Ghost can take your website’s security to the next level.

-It has over **100.000 secured websites**, over **1,600,000 brute force attempts protection** and over **9.000 email alerts**.
+Over **100.000 secured websites**, over **1,600,000 brute force attempts protection** and over **9.000 email alerts** and counting.

-The plugin **adds filters and security layers** to prevent Scripts and SQL Injections, Brute Force attacks, XML-RPC attacks and more.
+The plugin **adds filters and security layers** to prevent Scripts and SQL Injections, Brute Force attacks, XML-RPC attacks, XSS and more.

-It changes and hides the common paths, plugins and themes paths offering the **best protection against hacker bots attacks**.
+It changes and hides the WP common paths, plugins and themes paths offering the **best protection against hacker bots attacks**.

 Note! **No file or directory is physically changed**.
-All the changes are made by redirects.
-All the actions are done automatically by the plugin.
+All the changes are made by server rewrite rules without afecting the SEO or the loading speed.

 After the common paths are changed, **all the common paths are hidden from hackers** to protect all the plugins and themes.